 Early Life and Education:

-Ostwald earned a doctorate in 1878 and became Schmidt’s assistant in 1879.
+Ostwald earned a doctorate in 1878 with his thesis on “volumetric and optical-chemical studies” which included tables of affinities for a representative series of acids and he became Schmidt’s assistant in 1879.

 Contributions and Achievements: